flashbots/suave-specs/specs/rigil/suave-chain.md

 ### Suave Transaction Types

-`SuaveTransaction` is the primary transaction type which is returned when requesting transactions from endpoints like `eth_getTransactionByHash` or `eth_getBlockByNumber`, but SUAVE introduces two other important transaction types: `ConfidentialComputeRequest` and `ConfidentialComputeRecord`.
+`SuaveTransaction` is the primary transaction type which is returned when requesting transactions from endpoints like `eth_getTransactionByHash` or `eth_getBlockByNumber`, but SUAVE introduces two other important message types: `ConfidentialComputeRequest` and `ConfidentialComputeRecord`.
 All new types are detailed in the following table:

 | Name | EIP-2718 Tx Type | Description |
 | ---- | ---------------- | ----------- |